channel-42/gentoo/README.md

 ## Theme and colors
 ### Dracula
 The system's theme is dracula with some modified colors (mainly the background) to bring out the purple shades of the palette.
-Purple colorschemes fit gentoo system well in my opinion.
-Here's how it looks in vim:
+Purple colorschemes fit gentoo systems well in my opinion.
+Here's how it looks in nvim:

 ![another screenshot](https://github.com/channel-42/gentoo/blob/master/Pictures/.resources/colors.png "Screenshot of my desktop")
 ### Librewolf